Skip to content

 World Position: 12

-At some point South Africa used to occupy the first position in such rankings.
-But it still remains one of the cheapest countries to live in not in Africa only but in the world.
+At some point, South Africa used to occupy the first position in such rankings.
+However, it remains one of the most affordable countries to live in, not only in Africa but also worldwide.
+South Africa boasts a robust tourism sector, with destinations such as Cape Town being some of the top attractions.

-South Africa has a robust tourism sector, with destinations such as Cape Town being some of the top attractions.
-Being the world’s largest producer of gold, platinum, and chromium, the country has a rich economy.
+As the world’s largest producer of gold, platinum, and chromium, the country has a rich economy.
 This results in a high local purchasing power that is about 52% lower than in New York.
+South Africa offers lower prices on consumer goods, groceries, and rent.

 World Position: 14